This article is part of the 31 Days of Pinterest Hacks series. Find the main page for this series here.

 Being in the great outdoors is one of my favorite things to do with my little guy.
-However, there are great limitations for us because he’s not yet walking or standing on his own.
+However, we have significant limitations because he’s not walking or standing on his own.

 When scouring Pinterest boards, it’s hard to escape the many exciting activities pinned for outdoor play.
-But, for a child who cannot run, climb or jump like most children can, it requires a lot of creativity (and physical labor) on the part of the parent.
-This post takes you through some suggestions to enjoying the outdoors as best you can with your child who so needs to be nurtured by Mama Nature’s goodness.
+But, for a child who cannot run, climb or jump as other children can, it requires a lot of creativity (and physical labor) on the part of the adult.
+This post takes you through some suggestions to enjoying the outdoors as best as possible with a child who needs to be nurtured by Mama Nature’s goodness.

-Why outdoor play may be a challenge for children with special needs
+Why outdoor play may be a challenge for neurodivergent or disabled children

 - Children with physical disabilities may not have the freedom to move around in play areas that are not adapted.

-- Children with sensory aversions may find many of the outdoor textures and temperatures difficult to deal with.
+- Children with sensory aversions may find many of the outdoor textures and temperatures challenging to deal with.

 - Children with sound sensitivities may find themselves with an overload of sounds to cope with.

 - Plan ahead.
-I know that you are already so good at this, because you do this kind of thing daily.
-But, I feel it important to have this as a first step.
-Being outside brings on a slew of new issues for a parent to deal with – so be prepared for everything.
-From appropriate clothing to adapted equipment to playthings to planning the play space you will be in – it’s so crucial to have it all thought-out and ready.
-Your child probably needs to be supervised like a hawk, so you don’t want to be rushing back into the house for something you’ve forgotten.
+Being outside brings on a slew of new issues for an adult to deal with—be prepared for everything.
+From appropriate clothing to adapted equipment to playthings to planning the play space you will be in, it’s crucial to have it all thought-out and ready.
+The child probably needs to be supervised, so you don’t want to be rushing back for something you’ve forgotten.
 When my son was very young (and I was new to mothering), I had a list of things to take with me when heading out for a walk, as well as a list of things to take when going to therapy, and a list of things to take when visiting grandma (or a friend).
-It might sound crazy now, but heading out the door with a child who needs so many things (like diapers, food and food thickener, water, bibs, wash cloths, change of clothes, medication, orthotics, shoes to fit over those orthotics, adapted seat, adapted stroller, etc.) even going for a walk around the block was overwhelming.
-The last thing I needed was to be missing wash cloths when he spit-up halfway around the block (and he still does that today).
-I strongly recommend writing a list (or two, or three) and keeping it handy for those times you head outdoors for play.
+Heading out the door with a child who needs so many things (like diapers, food and food thickener, water, bibs, wash cloths, change of clothes, medication, orthotics, shoes to fit over those orthotics, adapted seat, adapted stroller, etc.) even going for a walk around the block was overwhelming.
+I strongly recommend writing a list (or two, or three) and keeping it handy when you head outdoors for play.
 And, then, have everything ready by the door.
-Yes.
-Even if you’re just heading into the backyard.

 - Start in the backyard or a familiar outdoor space.
-While it’s really great to explore the wild, wide world, when playing outdoors, begin in a familiar space.
-Your child has a lot to take in just by being outside.
-The safety of a backyard – even if it’s grandma’s – allows your child to discover in small increments.
-Eventually venture out into the neighborhood park.
+While it’s great to explore the wild, wide world, begin in a familiar space when playing outdoors.
+The child has a lot to take in just by being outside.

 - Play in quieter places.
-If you live in a busy city neighborhood, find a nature park closest you and hang out there for a few hours.
+If in a busy city neighborhood, find a nature park closest you and hang out there for a few hours.
 The trees muffle the sounds for children with hearing sensitivities.
 It’s a great break away from the noisy buses and trucks.
-See how your child reacts in this new environment.
+See how the child reacts in this new environment.

-- Take your child as close as he’ll allow to natural elements in the environment like a garden, a river, the trees, etc. If it means pushing the wheelchair right up to the river bank, do it.
+- Take the child as close as possible to natural elements in the environment like a garden, a river, and trees.
+If it means pushing the wheelchair up to the river bank, do it.
 Label it.
-Toss stones in it.
+Toss stones.
 Laugh about it.

-- Pick up the wonders of nature and allow your child to examine them.
+- Pick up the wonders of nature and allow the child to examine them.
 On our walks, I like to pick up long sticks and large stones and leaves and whatever I find and bring them to my son.
-It took a long time before he would reach out to touch them – but now he holds the lavender stem with his fingers for a few seconds before he decides he doesn’t want to hold it and tosses it on the ground.
+It took a long time before he would reach out to touch them, but now he holds the lavender stem with his fingers for a few seconds before he decides he doesn’t want to hold it and tosses it.
 He does that with most of the items I bring him.
 But, it doesn’t matter.
-He might not be playing in a nature sensory bin like those Pinterest kids are, but he’s finally touching and breathing in nature up-close—in his own way.
+He might not be playing in a nature sensory bin like those Pinterest kids are, but he’s finally touching and breathing in nature up close—in his own way.

 - Have a structure for play.
-If your child can run or walk around easily, you might find that having structure actually helps eliminate some behavioral problems that may arise.
-If your child knows what to do – as opposed to being left to run around aimlessly in a wide open space, you will find that he’ll be better able to self-regulate.
+If the child can run or walk around, you might find that having structure helps reduce anxiety and overwhelm.
+If the child knows what to do (instead of being left to run around aimlessly in a vast space), you will find that they’ll be better able to self-regulate.
 Have a ball out to play with, or a mini-obstacle course, or a water table.

 - Be ready to head back in.
-If you know your child will have a meltdown after 3 minutes of that barking dog frightening him – take him in, or move away from that location.
-Don’t insist on having your child deal with the situation as some sensory issues are actually painful for children to bear.
-Be ready with a plan B. Cut your session short and be ok with it.
-Even if it means leaving friends at the park.
+Don’t insist on having a child deal with difficult outdoor situations.
+Be prepared with a plan B. Cut your session short and be OK with it, even if it means leaving friends at the park.

-What does outdoor play look like for your family?
+What does outdoor play look like for you?

-Is it difficult for you to get outdoors with your child with special needs?
-I’d love to help you find educational avenues to help ease the load a little.
+Is it difficult to get outdoors with a neurodivergent or disabled child?
+I’d love to help you find ways through a personalized consultation.